By Carin, February 6, 2026

 Choosing the right base van (size, drivetrain, reliability vs cost)

 Favor platforms we see most often in our builds, like the Mercedes Sprinter and Ford Transit.
-Both offer proven payload, roof heights, and aftermarket support.
-Choose high roof if you want standing room; about 90% of Vansmith buyers pick high roof for real comfort, while mid roof buyers sometimes add a pop-top later.
-Balance mileage and mechanical history against purchase price.
-In many cases a well-maintained higher-mileage van is a smarter DIY base than an expensive, low-mileage vehicle with unknown service history.
+According to Edmunds’ overview of the Mercedes-Benz Sprinter, these vans offer strong payload ratings, multiple roof heights, and a wide range of wheelbases that make them popular for commercial and camper conversions.
+Choose high roof if you want standing room; about 90% of Vansmith buyers pick high roof for real comfort, while mid roof buyers at times add a pop-top later.

 Budgeting and timeline expectations

-A basic DIY conversion commonly ranges from a few thousand dollars up to mid-five figures depending on systems added.
-Build the budget in tiers: essentials (insulation, subfloor, bed), core systems (electrical, water), and comfort upgrades (heater, finished cabinetry).
-Plan tasks in weekend blocks and expect the project to span multiple months if you’re working alone.
-Set clear milestones for demo, framing, systems rough-in, and finishes so progress stays visible.
+Plan tasks in weekend blocks and expect the project to span many months if you’re working alone.
+Set clear goals for demo, framing, systems rough-in, and finishes so progress stays easy to see.

 Tools, materials, and workspace setup